qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 required to validate them before using uniflows to these addresses as described in Section 8 of {{I-D.ietf-quic-transport}}.
 Section 21.12.3 of
 {{I-D.ietf-quic-transport}} provides additional motivation for this process.
-In addition, hosts must send ADD ADDRESS frames in 1-RTT frames to prevent off-path attacks.
+In addition, hosts MUST send ADD ADDRESS frames in 1-RTT frames to prevent off-path attacks.